 The Role of Temperature Drops During Sleep

 Nighttime temperature drops play a major role in morning condensation.
 As indoor air cools, it can hold less moisture.
+Reduced air flow at night allows air temperature near the windows to drop more quickly, increasing the risk of condensation.
 The excess moisture has to go somewhere.

 Glass surfaces cool quickly, becoming the primary location where moisture settles.
 Even small temperature differences are enough to trigger condensation when humidity is elevated.